CALCULATE YOUR SIP RETURNS

 In India, a stock enters an F&O ban when its open interest in futures or options contracts reaches 95% of the MWPL.
 For example, if the MWPL for a stock is 10,000 contracts, the stock will be subjected to an F&O ban when the open interest reaches 9,500 contracts.
 The MWPL is calculated based on two factors:

-1. Trading Volume: It is the average number of shares traded daily over the preceding month in the cash segment.
+1. Trading Volume: 30 times the average number of shares traded daily during the previous calendar month.

 The lower value between the two is used to determine the MWPL for the stock.